Data Driven Decision Making: Why Your Billing Data is So Valuable

 The idea behind data-driven decision making is to form thorough and empirically-based decisions based on data sets which show “projected efficiency and how they might work out.”

-Tom Davenport, an analytics advisor and Forbes contributor, forecasts data-driven businesses in 2019 will continue to invest a push for “data culture” that will lead to new innovations.
+Tom Davenport, an analytics advisor and Forbes contributor, forecasts data-driven businesses will continue to invest a push for “data culture” that will lead to new innovations.

 Davenport further predicts that AI and machine learning will also continue to grow in popularity.
 Similarly, he also predicts automation technologies will continue to emerge to help “workflow, business rules and process mining” to free up time that can be spent elsewhere to complete higher-level work duties.